P-CAST/encrypted-passwordmanager-sql-python/README.md

 This is a passwordmanager program with password encryption and security interface is easy to understand and has a clear instruction in every progress throughout the program .

-To start you need to install xampp* then start apache and mysql service,then create a database(name: db_password) also table(name: tb_nap) and you're ready to go.
+To start you need to install xampp* then start apache and mysql service,you're ready to go.

+First you open program you need to insert database username and password then you need to insert master password(this password should be same all time you using)

 If you want to insert new row use i/I command.
 If you want to view your exist data use v/V command.